Molecules

 Unique Representation

 It is sometimes useful to generate a unique representation of a molecule for use as an identifier for a database key.
 The compact nature of SMILES strings makes them ideal candidates for the task.
 However, the same molecule can be represented by many different SMILES strings.
 OEChem TK features an advanced algorithm for generating a (unique) canonical isomeric SMILES string.
-A canonical isomeric SMILES string can be generated from a molecule by calling the OEMolToSmiles function.
+A canonical isomeric SMILES string can be generated from a molecule by calling the OEMolToSmiles or OEMolToCXSMILES functions.

 Creating a canonical isomeric SMILES string from a molecule